-8. Concluding Remarks
+9. Concluding Remarks

 In most countries monetary and fiscal authorities cannot credibly commit to always follow either active monetary policy and passive fiscal policy or passive monetary policy and active fiscal policy.
-If as a consequence, private agents place probability mass on both kinds of regimes, then something like the regime-switching environment that we model will apply.
-That environment makes wealth effects-from both monetary and tax policy disturbances-important for determining the impacts of policy.
+If, as a consequence, private agents place probability mass on both kinds of regimes, then something like the regime-switching environment that we model will apply.
+That environment makes wealth effects-from both monetary and tax policy disturbances-important components of policy impacts.